DETROIT — The childhood home of rapper Eminem has gone up for auction in Detroit.

 Public records show the home was listed as the address of Eminem’s mother, Deborah Mathers, from 1989 to 2003.

-The newspaper says a past owner listed it on eBay for $500,000 but received no bids.
+The newspaper says a past owner of the home listed it on eBay for $500,000 but received no bids.
 A real estate website shows it sold for $24,650 in 2007.